 10. Minneapolis-St. Paul (Minnesota)

-Although there are some smaller communities in the country where a higher concentration of criminal justice jobs exist, such as Anderson, Indiana and Santa Barbara, California, the number of overall jobs available in the much larger metropolitan areas listed above offer the best chance for finding a job opening.
+Although there are some smaller communities in the country where a higher concentration of criminal justice jobs exist, such as Anderson, Indiana, and Santa Barbara, California, the number of overall jobs available in the much larger metropolitan areas listed above offers the best chance for finding a job opening.
 Dense areas of the country also tend to provide the highest wages associated with criminal justice employment.